Euler systems and relative Satake isomorphism

 \subsection{Special cycles}

 Suppose that $\mb{X}$ is homogeneous, then $\mb{X}=\mb{H}\backslash\bG$, where we recall that $\mb{H}$ is the stabilizer of a point in the open orbit.
 In this case, $\mb{X}$ is automatically smooth, and it is affine if and only if $\mb{H}$ is reductive.
-Assume the following conditions. \begin{enumerate} \item Both $\mb{G}$ and $\mb{H}$ have Shimura varieties, and $\dim\Sh_{\bG}=2\dim\Sh_{\mb{H}}+1$. \item $\xi$ is an algebraic representation of $\mb{G}_\infty$ whose restriction to $\mb{H}_\infty$ contains the trivial representation. \end{enumerate} Under the above assumptions, the discussions of \cite[\S 2.4]{LaiSkinner} carries over verbatim, and Proposition 2.7 of \emph{op.~cit.}~gives a motivic theta series. \begin{prop} Let $d=\dim\Sh_{\mb{H}}$.
+Assume the following conditions. \begin{enumerate} \item Both $\mb{G}$ and $\mb{H}$ have Shimura varieties, and $\dim\Sh_{\bG}=2\dim\Sh_{\mb{H}}+1$. \item $\xi$ is an algebraic representation of $\mb{G}_\infty$ whose restriction to $\mb{H}_\infty$ contains the trivial representation. \end{enumerate} Under the above assumptions, the discussions of \cite[\S 2.4]{LaiSkinner} carries over verbatim, and Proposition 2.7 of \emph{op.~cit.}~gives a weaker version of the motivic theta series. \begin{prop} Let $d=\dim\Sh_{\mb{H}}+1$.
 Let $\mathbb{L}$ be the $\Z_p$-local system on $\Sh_{\bG}$ attached to $\xi$.
-The diagonal cycle construction defines an $\mb{X}$-theta series
+The diagonal cycle construction defines a map

 \end{prop}